 Contact Our Cook County Criminal Attorney Today

-Make sure that if you are facing a battery charge or aggravated battery charge in Cook County, Will, or Dupage county that you are being protected by a Chicago criminal defense lawyer that not only knows the law very well but is a skilled trial attorney that can help keep your record clean!
+Make sure that if you are facing a battery charge or aggravated battery charge in Cook County, Will, or Dupage County you are being protected by a Chicago criminal defense lawyer who not only knows the law very well but is a skilled trial attorney who can help keep your record clean!